SowpatiLab/ATaRVa/README.md

 - The MD tag can be generated using the --MD option in minimap2.
 - The CIGAR string with =/X operations can be generated using the --eqx option in minimap2.

-If the alignment files were generated without any of these tags, you can add them by running one of the following commands to generate the `MD` tag or both the `MD` tag and the `CIGAR` string with `=/X` operations.
+If the alignment files were generated without any of these tags, you can generate the `MD` tag by running the following command to

 ```bash
 # input: reference genome fasta file & alignment file